raj-rao-rr/BBG-ECO-EXCEL/README.md

 We provide a compact method for pulling historical U.S. economic release information from Bloomberg, updating the required excel spreadsheet and formatting the series as a continuous time series.

 ## 2	Software Dependencies
-* Python 3.6 with the following libraries (Pandas, Numpy, Time)
+* Python 3.6 system environment with at least 1 GB of memory and the following libraries installed (Pandas, Numpy)
 *	Bloomberg Professional Services for historical data

 ## 3	Code Structure